zudello/zudello-knowledge-base/Knowledge Base/8 Data management/Exporting.md

 In the exports section, you'll find:

+- Templates
-- Templates: Your saved export configurations
+	- Your team's saved export templates
+- Ready exports
-- Ready exports: Previously generated export files
+	- Previously generated export files

-To view only your exports, turn on **Show mine only** at the top of the page.
+To view only the export files that you have generated, turn on **Show mine only**.

-## Creating an export template
+## Managing export templates

-### For original files
+### Creating an export for original files

 1. Click **Build export template**
 2. Enter a template name